eark-project/dm-text-classification/README.md

     <path>,<contentType>

 according to the Solr query results.
 This allows to create customized queries and only classify certain files.
-This file must be uploaded to the Hadoop file system, in /user/<currentuser>.
+This file must be uploaded to the Hadoop file system, in `/user/<username that executes hadoop commands>`.

 Launch the MapReduce Job with